Sita Devi (Maharani of Kapurthala): Life in Europe

-Her first trip to Europe was in 1934.
+Devi's first trip to Europe was in 1934.
 In London, an "onlooker" in the Daily Mail wrote that "Princess Karam is pale.
 In her own country she is considered the most beautiful of the Princesses; they call her the "Rose of India"."
 That year Cathleen Mann's sketch of her was displayed at the New English Art Club show at the Suffolk Street Galleries.
 Subsequently, in Paris, the media widely reported on her looks.
 In 1938 her portrait featured in Oliver Messel's exhibition.

 She was a muse for several photographers, including Cecil Beaton and Man Ray.
 Vogue named her "one of the most beautiful women in the world".

 At the turn of the 20th century, Indian princesses were increasingly wearing western garments, whether openly or under purdah.
 Sita Devi's preferred couturier was Mainbocher, who designed chiffon saris and fur coats for her, and designed the wedding dress for Wallis Simpson's nuptials with the Duke of Windsor.

 The couturier Elsa Schiaparelli was so dazzled by Sita Devi that the gowns of the designer’s 1935 collection were constructed like Indian saris.
 In early 1939, at Lady Mendl's tea in honor of the Hollywood dietitian, Gayelord Hauser, Sita Devi was listed among the twelve most glamorous women in the world.

 At the end of the summer in 1939, Devi was a guest of honour at a party hosted by Elsie de Wolfe.

 Death and legacy

-Sita Devi died in 2002.
+Devi died in 2002.
 Her grandson is the jewellery designer Hanut Singh.